Ayam Icon

 • LD_LIBRARY_PATH or PATH contain the paths of additional libraries wanted by the plugin.

 Since a plugin may be dynamically linked with other libraries, the paths to those libraries also have to be included in your LD_LIBRARY_PATH environment variable (on UNIX) or in your PATH environment variable (on Windows).
-On UNIX, try "ldd <plugin>.so" in your shell to check, whether the plugin is dynamically linked with other libraries.
+On UNIX, try

-On Win32, check the file SetupWin32.htm for information on additionally required libraries or use depends.exe.
+On Win32, check the file SetupWin32.htm for information on additionally required libraries or use "depends.exe".

 Note that some UNIX operating systems offer additional ways of managing library search paths, e.g. on Linux you can also use the configuration file "/etc/ld.so.conf" and the ldconfig tool (if you are root).

-• 1.11 How do I change the keyboard shortcut for the Alt-rotate view-action?
+• 1.12 How do I change the keyboard shortcut for the Alt-rotate view-action?

 • Open your ayamrc file in a text editor while Ayam is not running.